Bear in mind when cross-referencing Luftwaffe claims to our Allied Losses and Incidents Database

 The Luftwaffe employed a grid reference system for action locations, as is occasionally shown in the location column.
 An explanation

-allows you to see the exact location of an action.
+(unfortunately not currently accessible) which allows you to see the exact location of an action.

 In order to get the location correct you must first determine (by reference to other sources) the location at which the pilot was based for this victory.
 This will tell you the Zusatzzahlgebiet (largest square) in which he was operating.
 Select that in the 'Current “Zusatzzahlgebiet“ (the largest square of Luftwaffe Map)' for example select 15 O (for 15 degrees East of Greenwich Meridian).
 After you have done that, put the location grid shown in the database in the 'Change Planquat' box, and you will then see a map showing where the action took place.